dhruvarora561/qr-code-flask/README.md

 then activate the virtual evironment by first changing the directory then running ``` activate ``` command. this app is configured to waitress WSGI, this is a production WSGI server.
 This will run on 127.0.0.1:8080.
 People usually use some sort of reverse proxy in front of waitress.

-In order to run the app just type
+now run ```pip install -r requirements.txt``` to install all the dependencies required to run the app.

+finally, just type the following and navigate to 127.0.0.1:8080
 ```
 python app.py
 ```